This page contains affiliate links. Please read our disclosure for more info.

 I highly recommend The Little Book of Tourists in Iceland by Alda Sigmundsdottir for tips by a local on travelling safely and responsibly.

 Travel insurance is essential in case anything goes wrong.
-We bought insurance with True Traveller, who we’ve been using for years and are excellent value for UK and EU citizens.
-World Nomads is another well-respected company who we’ve used in the past—it’s available around the world.
+We bought insurance with True Traveller, who we’ve been using for years and are excellent value for UK residents.

 Car Hire Excess Insurance